-…that a quality leprachaun would be proud of!
-After St. Patty’s dinner drink & dessert anyone?
+. . . that a quality leprachaun would be proud of!
+A St. Paddy’s after dinner drink (and dessert) anyone?

-Once you’ve polished-off your golden pot of corn beef & cabbage, and your Guinness hath run dry, best the time for a hot, Irish-inspired beverage to sip.
+Once you’ve polished-off your golden pot of corn beef & cabbage & your Guinness hath run dry, best the time for a hot, Irish-inspired beverage to sip.
 This drink is pretty close to a traditional Irish Coffee, but we’re going to change it up a bit!
-Don’t worry, we’re not adding Lucky Charms, though that is quite tempting…
+Don’t worry, we’re not adding Lucky Charms, though that is quite tempting.

 Irish Whiskey?
 Check.
 Baileys Irish Cream?
 Check.
 We have the festive foundation, but we’re going with a honey-infused version of Bushmills Irish Whiskey.
 We will be topping our libation with a subtle peppermint-infused whipped cream.
 That’s one cup of coffee I’ll take of refill of!